June 2, 2025

 What Exactly is Cloud Computing?

 Cloud computing is a sophisticated technology model that allows users to access and utilise computing resources remotely through internet-connected servers.
 Unlike traditional computing methods, where organizations maintain physical servers and infrastructure, cloud technologies enable businesses to rent computing capabilities on demand.
-Microsoft Azure defines cloud computing as the on-demand delivery of hosted computing services, including storage, databases, software, and analytics over the internet.

 The fundamental concept involves a network of remote servers hosted online that store, manage, and process data, replacing local servers or personal computer storage.
 These servers are maintained by cloud service providers who manage complex data centers equipped with advanced hardware capable of handling massive computational workloads.